 Making Phone Calls - For local calls, dial "9" and then the phone number.
 For long distance calls, dial "0."
-Cell phones can be used in most of the patient rooms but cannot be used in the Emergency Room, ICU, or Surgery Areas.
+Cell phones can be used in most patient rooms.

 Wireless Internet Services - Wi-Fi services are available throughout the hospital, including in your room.